 Proposition 60 allows transfers of base year values within the same county (intra-county).

-For example, seniors who sell their primary house in San Diego County and relocate and buy in another in San Diego County may receive this property tax savings.
+For example, seniors who sell their primary house in San Diego County and relocate and buy another house in San Diego County.

 Proposition 90 allows transfers from one county to another county in California (inter-county) and it is the discretion of each county to authorize such transfers.